 Recent Articles and Book Chapters

 - “The Sublime and French Romanticism,” commissioned for The Oxford Handbook of the Sublime, ed.
 Emily Brady, Patrick Cheney, and Philip Hardie (Oxford: Oxford University Press), forthcoming 2025.

 - “The Tradition of the Sublime in Early Modern Europe,” The Cambridge History of Rhetoric, Vol. 4: Rhetoric from the Seventeenth to Nineteenth Centuries, ed.
 Dietmar Til and Adam Potka (Cambridge: Cambridge University Press), forthcoming 2024.

-- “Hayden White, History, and the Ethics of Narrative,” Editor’s introduction to Hayden White, The Ethics of Narrative: Essays on History, Literature, and Theory, Volume II, 2007-2017.
+- “Hayden White, Interpretation, and the Ethics of Narrative,” Editor’s introduction to Hayden White, The Ethics of Narrative: Essays on History, Literature, and Theory, Volume II, 2007-2017.
 Ithaca, NY: Cornell University Press, forthcoming 2023.